MinMaxXYZ/2d/silhouette-detection/README.md

 ## Main steps
 - Read 2 images (background, front / side)
 - Subtract 2 images, generate the diff_image
-- Threshold diff_image (Ostu or adaptive threshold)
+- Convert to grayscale and normalize
-- Apply the Canny filter
+- Apply gaussian blur and Canny edge detector
+- Dilate to close gaps
 - Apply the freeman 8 connected chain codes

 ## How to run it